. . . we’d have no luck at all.

 Pema and I have mostly been enjoying lounging inside and outside the boat.
 We love hanging out on our cat tree and watching boats going by, seeing big fish jump in the water and birds flying just a little to close to our boat.
 Almost every night we go on the top deck with mom and dad and watch the sunset.
 It’s really pretty how the sky turns pink and orange.
 One of Pema’s favorite things to do is to watch fish videos on the iPad!
 She gets so excited!
 One day dad played his Eukelele for us.
 We enjoyed it very much 🙂

 There have been strangers coming on board and making a lot of noise down by something called John Deere.
 We are sick of it.
 Apparently, so are our mom and dad.
 Mom has been crying a lot.
 I try to snuggle with her as much as I can and purr to calm her down.
 I think it helps.
 Even Pema has been curling up in her lap and rubbing against her legs and purring too.
 Something bad is wrong with the boat and we have been here in Marathon a long time.
 Sometimes the boat has been moving and all of a sudden John Deere makes some strange noises.
-We get distraught with all of the noise and activity and throw up all over the place.
-Mom cleans it up and try to calm us down.
+We get distraught with all of the noise and activity.
 We sure hope they get the thing fixed soon and we can get our tails out of here!
 Lots of people say “well, if you have to be stuck somewhere, this is a good place to be stuck!”.
 That may be true for some, but mom and dad want to move on the boat, not stay in one place.
 Meow.

 Scott came for a visit!!
 It has been a long time since we last saw him in Breckenridge, CO.
 He brought his girlfriend, Emily with us.
 They even got engaged on their trip!
 We used to scare Emily, but decided that now that she is going to be part of the family, we are going to be nice to her.
 We let her pet us and talk to us whenever she wanted.
 I wonder if they’ll let us be part of the wedding??
 Meow.
 Scott played “pushy pushy” with me.
 I flop on the floor, stretch out and he puts his hands on my back legs and I push myself on the floor!!
 It is so much fun and it makes everyone laugh.